MwilaP/connect-/IMPLEMENTATION_NOTES.md

 2. **Test the implementation:**
    - Create/edit a client profile
    - Upload a photo (test file size validation)
-   - Add age (test minimum age validation)
+   - Select date of birth (test minimum 18 years validation)
    - Verify photo displays correctly on profile page
+   - Verify age is calculated and displayed correctly

 ## Features
-- ✅ Age field (optional, minimum 18)
+- ✅ Date of birth field (optional, must be 18+ if provided)
+- ✅ Automatic age calculation from date of birth
 - ✅ Photo upload (max 5MB, image files only)
 - ✅ Photo preview in form
 - ✅ Photo display on profile page